Generating Ray Class Fields of Real Quadratic Fields via Complex Equiangular Lines: SIC orbits under the extended Weil representation

 In the enumeration scheme of~\cite{scottgrassl} the orbits for $d\ne 3$ are specified by the dimension followed by a letter, and for future reference we also list here the type of stabilizer ($F_z$ or $F_a$).
 For dimensions in the list (\ref{dimz}), the orbits that are known to generate $\mathfrak{R}$ over the rationals are as follows:

 Here, two or more letters indicates several orbits---for instance $13ab$ is shorthand for $13a$, $13b$ and $39a\text{-}f$ means $39a, \ldots, 39f$.
-The field generated is known to contain, but to be strictly larger than $\mathfrak{R}$ for the remaining orbits:
+Scott and Grassl~\cite{scottgrassl} have, with high probability, identified every orbit for $d\le 48$ (although in many cases the solutions are only known numerically).
+For the dimensions in list~\eqref{dimz} the orbits they identify additional to those in lists~\eqref{rcfdimz} and~\eqref{rcfdima} are

+Explicit solutions have been calculated for all of these orbits.
+In every case it is found that the field generated contains, and is strictly larger than $\mathfrak{R}$.
+For a detailed analysis of these fields, and those generated by the SICs in lists~\eqref{rcfdimz} and~\eqref{rcfdima}, see refs.~\cite{AYZ,MAIB} .

-See \cite{AYZ,MAIB} for a detailed analysis of the number fields associated to the orbits in the two lists.
-Scott and Grassl~\cite{scottgrassl} have, with high probability, identified every orbit for $d\le 50$; however, many of them are only known numerically.
-The above two lists contain every orbit for which an exact solution is known.
-In the first list~(\ref{rcfdimz}) the number of orbits in each dimension is the same as the class number of $K$ for that dimension.
-This might not be an accident, as we discuss in \S\ref{GandA}.
+Finally let us note that for lists~\eqref{rcfdimz} and~\eqref{rcfdima} the number of orbits in each dimension is the same as the class number of $K$ for that dimension.
+This is likely not an accident, as we discuss in \S\ref{GandA}.